Joy has been a goat lover and cheese lover for 20 years. She enjoys experimenting with making her own cheeses and dairy products.

 The harder the curds become, the more you can stir, but always be gentle.

-Set up your colander in a large bowl or over the five gallon bucket, and line it with a clean tea towel.
+Set up your colander in a large bowl or over the 5-gallon bucket, and line it with a clean tea towel, if you wish to save all curd particles.
 If working with a small quantity of curds and whey, lift the pot and pour off the whey.
 If nothing is stuck to the bottom of the pot, it is not necessary yet to pour the curds clear out.
-You can leave a bit of whey with them, as you will want some in Stage Three.
+You can leave a bit of whey with them, as you will want some in Stage 3.

 If working with a large pot of whey, take any handy, clean container and dip out as much whey as you easily can into the colander.
 I like to use a Pyrex batter bowl.
 If you can see the curds in the bottom, leave the rest.
 If not, pour off the whey until the curds are just visible.

-A note about whey: It is sticky.
+It is sticky.
 If you splatter your stove, floor, or cabinets, water probably will not remove all of it.
 Dish soap helps.
-Besides being sticky, whey is nutritious...but it's not very palatable.
-You may drink it if you wish, or you can save some of it and feed it to your pets.
+Besides being sticky, whey is nutritious . . . but it is not very palatable.
+You may drink it if you wish, or you can save some and feed it to your pets.
 Cats, dogs, chickens, goats, and calves usually like it.
 But be aware that large quantities of it will give them the runs.

 The curds should mostly be in a mass by now, or at least in fist-sized chunks.

 Aim for a temperature of 140 degrees F. or more.
 I've seen as high as 155 degrees recommended, though I find that this makes for scorched curds.